Infinite-step stationarity of rotor walk and the wired spanning forest: Notations and definitions

 \begin{definition}[Oriented wired uniform spanning forest] Suppose that $G$ is a transient graph and $Z$ is a finite subset of $V$.
 The \emph{$Z$-oriented wired uniform spanning forest} $\owusf(Z)$ is the (unique) probability measure on oriented subgraphs of $G$ such that, for any finite subset $B$ of oriented edges of $G$,

-where $F$ is an oriented subgraph of $G$ sampled from $\owusf(Z)$, and ${F_R}$ is a oriented subgraph of $G$ sampled from $\ousf(Z_R)$. \end{definition} When the sink $Z$ is the empty set, we will omit $Z$ from the notation and write $\owusf$ instead.
+where $F$ is an oriented subgraph of $G$ sampled from $\owusf(Z)$, and ${F_R}$ is an oriented subgraph of $G$ sampled from $\ousf(Z_R)$. \end{definition} When the sink $Z$ is the empty set, we will omit $Z$ from the notation and write $\owusf$ instead.

 The limit in \eqref{equation: limit definition wusf} exists and does not depend on the choice of the decreasing exhaustion of $Z$ if $G$ is transient.
 See \cite[Theorem~5.1]{BLPS01} for a proof when $Z=\varnothing$; the general case follows from a similar argument.
 Note that, if $G$ is recurrent, the limit in \eqref{equation: limit definition wusf} can depend on the choice of the decreasing exhaustion.
 (However, only the orientation of $F$ is influenced by this choice; the underlying graph of $F$ remains unchanged!)